ray-project/ray/doc/source/data/overview.rst

 .. dropdown:: Faster and cheaper for modern deep learning applications

     Ray Data is designed for deep learning applications that involve both CPU preprocessing and GPU inference.
-Through its powerful streaming execution, Ray Data streams working data from CPU preprocessing tasks to GPU inferencing or training tasks, allowing you to utilize both sets of resources concurrently.
+Ray Data streams working data from CPU preprocessing tasks to GPU inferencing or training tasks, allowing you to utilize both sets of resources concurrently.

     By using Ray Data, your GPUs are no longer idle during CPU computation, reducing overall cost of the batch inference job.